Florida vs. UCF Gasparilla Bowl NCAA Football Odds, Plays and Insights | December 23, 2021

 - UCF has played 12 games, with four wins against the spread.

-- The Knights have been underdogs by 6.5 points or more two times this season and have not covered the spread once.

-- UCF's games this year have eclipsed the over/under in 58.3% of its opportunities (seven times in 12 games with a set point total).
+- UCF's games this year have eclipsed the over/under seven times in 12 opportunities (58.3%).

-- When UCF puts up more than 26.6 points, it is 3-4 against the spread and 4-3 overall.
+- UCF is 3-4 against the spread and 4-3 overall in games when it puts up more than 26.6 points.

-- When UCF picks up more than 360.4 yards, the team is 3-2 against the spread and 4-1 overall.
+- In games that UCF amasses more than 360.4 yards, the team is 3-2 against the spread and 4-1 overall.

-- The Knights have turned the ball over two more times (15 total) than the Gators have forced a turnover (13) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.